ElectronNET/Electron.NET/README.md

   > [!NOTE]
   > The video hasn't been updated for the changes in ElectronNET.Core, so it is partially outdated.

 ## 👨‍💻 Authors

 * **[Gregor Biswanger](https://github.com/GregorBiswanger)** - (Microsoft MVP, Intel Black Belt and Intel Software Innovator) is a freelance lecturer, consultant, trainer, author and speaker.
 He is a consultant for large and medium-sized companies, organizations and agencies for software architecture, web- and cross-platform development.
 You can find Gregor often on the road attending or speaking at international conferences. - [Cross-Platform-Blog](http://www.cross-platform-blog.com) - Twitter [@BFreakout](https://www.twitter.com/BFreakout)
 * **[Dr. Florian Rappl](https://github.com/FlorianRappl)** - Software Developer - from Munich, Germany.
 Microsoft MVP & Web Geek. - [The Art of Micro Frontends](https://microfrontends.art) - [Homepage](https://florian-rappl.de) - Twitter [@florianrappl](https://twitter.com/florianrappl)
-* [**softworkz**](https://github.com/softworkz) - full range developer - likes to start where others gave up - MS MVP alumni and Munich citizen as well
+* **[softworkz](https://github.com/softworkz)** - Full Range Developer - likes to start where others gave up.
+MS MVP alumni and Munich citizen as well.
 * **[Robert Muehsig](https://github.com/robertmuehsig)** - Software Developer - from Dresden, Germany, now living & working in Switzerland.
 Microsoft MVP & Web Geek. - [codeinside Blog](https://blog.codeinside.eu) - Twitter [@robert0muehsig](https://twitter.com/robert0muehsig)

 See also the list of [contributors](https://github.com/ElectronNET/Electron.NET/graphs/contributors) who participated in this project.